 In its full black and white glory, The Haunting is widely regarded as la pièce de résistance of the ghost movies genre, la crème de la crème, a must-see for all the connoisseurs.

-Among the various descriptions available, I particularly like the one translated from the French DVD:
+Among the various descriptions available for the movie, I particularly like the one translated from the French DVD:

 I need to state that all the screenshots depicted on this site have been digitally "reworked" and "enhanced" with appropriate photo editing tools to look better on LCD/OLED displays (as opposed to CRT displays).

 What you see here is not what you will get if you buy a copy of the film.

 Indeed, through the years, despite numerous releases (from VHS/Betamax to Laserdisc to DVD to Blu-ray), all the copies at our disposal suffered from two main flaws: